Muhammadomer902/Pac-Man/README.md

 # Pac-Man
-Pac-Man game using concepts of OS(Operating system) This is the game of PacMan using threads, pipes and fork.
+Pac-Man game using concepts of OS(Operating system) and SFML Graphics.
+This is the game of PacMan using threads, pipes and fork.
 This is the regular game of pacman with maze and ghost exactly like it.
 Cherry is spawned after a random time at a random place and by collecting it the ghosts die for some time.